History of Nashville, Tennessee in Timeline

 In 1950, the state legislature approved a new city charter that provided for the election of city council members from single-member districts, rather than at-large voting.

-1951: African Americans Elected to City Council
+1951: Election of African American Attorneys to City Council

-In 1954, the United States Supreme Court ruled that public schools had to desegregate with "all deliberate speed".
+In 1954, the United States Supreme Court ruled that public schools had to desegregate with "all deliberate speed."

-1956: Lawsuit Filed to Desegregate East High School
+1956: Lawsuit Filed for School Desegregation

-1957: Nashville Desegregates School System
+1957: Nashville Begins School Desegregation

 In 1957 Nashville desegregated its school system using an innovative grade a year plan, in response to a class action suit Kelly vs. Board of Education of Nashville.

-1957: Life & Casualty Tower Completion
+1957: Life & Casualty Tower Completed

 1957: "Nashville Plan" Announced